sm-dge/my-garbage/README.md

 my code is really cool

-if you copy it i will kill you
+if you copy it i will cry